Matimed/map-editor/README.md

 The entity-map will be stored as a .pickle file that will contain a dictionary with positional indexes as key and the enum entities as value.

+### IMPORTANT ADVICE:
+For the correct operation of the maps when importing them from an external program, the reference structure that was used when creating them with the editor must be maintained.
+This implies that the references of the tiles and entities are in src/references.
+This location can be modified by the user without major complications.

 ## License